Takayuki Ito: Research

 Ito's work focuses on advancing AI and multiagent systems for social good, with a track record of building pioneering Conversational AI systems for social impact such as Collagree, and D-Agree.
 His research focuses on fundamental problems in computational game theory, machine learning, automated and intelligent agents, and multi-agent interactions that are driven by these topics, ensuring a virtuous cycle of research and real-world applications.

-His main research interests include Multi-Agent Systems, Group Decision Support Systems, Collective Intelligence, Crowd Intelligence, Consensus, Autoamted Negotiation, Computational Mechanism Design, Game Theory, Auction Theory, Intelligent Agents, Distributed Artificial Intelligence, Agent-mediated Electronic Commerce, Information Economics, and Reasoning under Uncertainty.
+His main research interests include Multi-Agent Systems, Group Decision Support Systems, Collective Intelligence, Crowd Intelligence, Consensus, Automated Negotiation, Computational Mechanism Design, Game Theory, Auction Theory, Intelligent Agents, Distributed Artificial Intelligence, Agent-mediated Electronic Commerce, Information Economics, and Reasoning under Uncertainty.

 He is a lead principal investigator of CREST project.

 Ito and his team also provided the first large scale discussion support system based on agent support, which deployed in many countries such as Japan, Indonesia, and Afghanistan.

 His recent Research Question is: "Why can people make agreements and consensus?" and "What is consensus?"